-- Cloth face coverings are meant to protect other people in case the wearer is unknowingly infected (many people carry COVID-19 but do not have symptoms). - Cloth face coverings are not surgical masks, respirators, or personal protective equipment. - Information should be provided to staff and students on proper use, removal, and washing of cloth face coverings. - Masks are most essential in times when physical distancing is difficult. - Procurement, other than some very basic preliminary purchases will be done on a consolidated basis to ensure that the Agency is getting the most for its PPE dollars. - Teach and reinforce use of face coverings among all staff. - We have encouraged all staff to utilize their own personal face coverings but have secured and will provide PPE for any employee requesting such protection.
+- The school district will have an adequate supply of coverings in case of replacement. - Cloth face coverings are meant to protect other people in case the wearer is unknowingly infected - Cloth face coverings are not surgical masks, respirators, or personal protective equipment. - Information should be provided to staff and students on proper use, removal, and washing of cloth face coverings. - Masks are most essential in times when physical distancing is difficult.

+- Procurement, other than some very basic preliminary purchases will be done on a consolidated basis to ensure that the Agency is getting the most for its PPE dollars. - Teach and reinforce use of face coverings among all staff. - We will provide PPE for any employee requesting such protection.
 Specialized PPE (N95s, face shields, gowns, gloves, etc.) may be required for specific work tasks and will be provided as deemed necessary.
 Those individuals that are required to wear N-95 respirators will be fit-tested and medically screened prior to use to assure they are physically able to do so.
 Parents will also be encouraged to provide face coverings for students however, face coverings will be provided for any student that cannot provide their own.